lifs-tools/pygoslin/README.md

 make (optional)
 ```

-To install the package globally in your python distribution, simply type:
+To install the package globally in your Python distribution, simply type:

 ```
 [sudo] make install